TheTisiboth/AdventCalendar/mongo-init/README.md

 ## Notes

 - The `seed-data/` directory should be committed to git if you want to deploy with initial data
-- If `seed-data/` doesn't exist, the database starts empty
+- If `seed-data/` doesn't exist, the database starts with empty collections
-- You can always populate an empty database by calling `/api/reset_pictures`
+- You can populate an empty database by calling `/api/reset_pictures`
-- **The restore only happens once** - a marker file prevents re-seeding on container restarts
+- **The initialization only happens once** - a marker file prevents re-running on container restarts
-- To force a re-seed, delete the Docker volume: `docker-compose down -v && docker-compose up -d`
+- To force a fresh initialization, delete the Docker volume: `docker-compose down -v && docker-compose up -d`
+- The script handles both `advent_calendar` and `adventcalendar` directory naming
+- `mongorestore` with `--drop` ensures clean restoration and includes indexes from the backup